acm-ndsu/acm-ndsu.github.io/_posts/2017-10-17-meeting-minutes.md

 - Halloween Party
 - MiniMechMania

-#What We Went Over:
+# What We Went Over:

 - DigiKey
     - happening
+    - Vehicle
-    - Vehicle - Denton driving a fleet vehicle
+        - Denton driving a fleet vehicle
     - People have been notified

 - Halloween Party
     - email has been sent

 - MiniMechMania
     - Naming Committee: The EC, headed by Riley
-    - Discussed:
-        - Images for each game
-        - Pros
-        - Cons

 - Bank Account - $489.58